HafsaMire/API_Lab/Sketches by Hafsa/README.md

 $ gort scan serial ( shows your port the arduino is connected to)

-$ gort arduino upload firmata  (/dev/cu.usbmodem1421 is the port I'm using, copy the result from gort scan serial , should be (COM)+ what port you got from scan serial to put in here if using a PC)
+$ gort arduino upload firmata  (/dev/cu.usbmodem1421 is the port I'm using, copy the result from gort scan serial ,  for PC what port you got from scan serial to put in here should being with(COM)).

 ## Using gort on Mac
 (For Mac users, please visit http://gort.io/documentation/getting_started/downloads/ to download gort for Mac, and replace the current gort.exe file that currently exists in this folder, or use the one that I included in the /gort for mac/gort.exe)